Mid Mountains Legal Blog

 Anthony Steel

-What is FRCGW and who does it effect?
+What is Foreign Resident Capital Gains Withholding Tax and who does it effect?

-There has been some confusion as to who is actually required to apply for these clearance certificates.
-Going by the certificate’s title, it sounds like only foreign residents need to apply for one.
+Going by the name Foreign Resident Capital Gains Withholding (FRCGW), it sounds like only foreign residents need to apply for an online clearance certificate application from the Australian Taxation Office (ATO).
 However, that’s not the case.
-ALL vendors must apply for the clearance certificate if the sale of the property is for $750,000 or more, regardless of whether they are an Australian citizen or a foreign resident.
+ALL vendors must apply for the clearance certificate, regardless of whether they are an Australian citizen or a foreign resident.

 How does this affect me?